-Consumer Proposal – Under the Bankruptcy and Insolvency Act you may make a legal proposal to your creditors to reduce the amount of your debts, extend the time you have to pay off the debt, or provide some combination of both.
+Consumer Proposal – Under the Bankruptcy and Insolvency Act you may make a legal proposal to your creditors to reduce the number of your debts, extend the time you have to pay off the debt, or provide some combination of both.

 Credit – the purchase of goods or services in the present with a promise to pay in the future, with money you still plan to earn

 Credit Bureau – A company that is licensed to collect and compile information about your financial behaviour.
 The information comes from a variety of credit granting sources as well as public records information.
 In turn, they sell the information, in the form of a credit report, to those authorized to obtain it.

 Credit Counselling – professional counselling provided by organizations that help consumers find ways to repay their debt – through careful budgeting and management of money